-To provide a designated location for the temporary storage of soil that controls the potential for erosion, sedimentation, and changes
+To provide a designated location for the temporary storage of soil that controls the potential for erosion, sedimentation, and changes to drainage patterns.

-Conditions Where Practice Applies Stockpile areas are utilized when it is necessary to salvage and store soil for later use.
+Conditions Where Practice Applies Stockpile areas are utilized when it is necessary to salvage and store soil for later use diversion fence.
+Provisions must be made for discharging concentrated flow in a non-erosive manner.
+6. Where runoff concentrates along the toe of the stockpile fill, an appropriate erosion/sediment control practice must be used to intercept